AdobeDocs/campaign-classic.en/help/interaction/using/simulation-tracking.md

 You can save these results and export them if necessary by creating a descriptive analysis of results.
 To do this, click the appropriate link in the result window.

-Refer to [this section](../../reporting/using/about-descriptive-analysis.md) for more information on the descriptive analysis wizard.
+Refer to [this section](../../reporting/using/about-descriptive-analysis.md) for more information on the descriptive analysis assistant.

 ![](assets/offer_simulation_012.png)